 If You're New and Just Watched the Show

 Read the main eight Bridgerton books in order (1-8).
 That's it.
 Don't worry about the prequels or Queen Charlotte yet.
-The show adapts them in the main publication order: Daphne (season 1), Anthony (season 2), Colin and Penelope (season 3).
-Future seasons will work through the rest.
+The show adapts them in something close to publication order, but not strictly β€” Netflix has aired Daphne (season 1, book 1), Anthony (season 2, book 2), Colin and Penelope (season 3, book 4), and Benedict (season 4, book 3), flipping books 3 and 4.
+Reading in publication order will still feel natural; just don't expect the seasons to match the book numbers exactly.

 If You Want the Complete Universe

-The purist's order is: Rokesby Prequels (1-4) โ Queen Charlotte โ Main Bridgerton Series (1-8) โ Happily Ever After epilogues.
+The purist's order is: Rokesby Prequels (1-4) β†’ Queen Charlotte β†’ Main Bridgerton Series (1-8) β†’ Happily Ever After epilogues.
 This gives you chronological storytelling and makes the family-history references land properly.

-The practical order (which most readers actually use) is: Main Bridgerton Series (1-8) โ Happily Ever After โ Queen Charlotte โ Rokesby Prequels.
+The practical order (which most readers actually use) is: Main Bridgerton Series (1-8) β†’ Happily Ever After β†’ Queen Charlotte β†’ Rokesby Prequels.
 You fall in love with the Bridgerton family first, then explore the outer world.

 If You Only Read One